cferdinandi/adventure/content/gm.md

 ### Common Actions & Outcomes

-There are a handful of types of player actions that happen frequently in adventure.
+There are a handful of types of player actions that happen frequently in Adventure.
 Here are some ideas for improvising outcomes for them.

+_**Remember:** these are guidelines, not rules!_

 Cast Spells
 : When casting a difficult or powerful spell...